 How to Make Homemade Mayonnaise

-1 cup of neutral flavoured oil (like light olive oil, grapeseed oil, walnut or sweet almond oil)
+- 1 cup of neutral flavored oil (like light olive oil, grapeseed oil, walnut or sweet almond oil)

-2) Separate the eggs.
-Save the egg whites for another purpose (like meringue) and place the egg yolks in a small bowl with high sides.
+- Separate the egg whites from the yolks.
+Set aside the egg whites for another purpose (like making meringue) and place the egg yolks in the bowl.

-3) Pour the fresh lemon juice into the bowl with the egg yolks and whisk them well.
-Egg yolks contain a natural emulsifier, lecithin, which helps thicken sauces and bind ingredients.
+- Pour the fresh lemon juice into the bowl with the egg yolks and whisk them well.

 Store your homemade mayonnaise in the fridge in a covered container for 3 days.

-Watch Chef John make mayonnaise from scratch using a stick blender.
-So fast, so creamy, so rich!
+VIDEO: Watch Chef John make Homemade Garlic Basil Mayonnaise from scratch using a stick blender:

 - Use room temperature eggs.
 Cold eggs will often result in mayonnaise that does not thicken.